DouglasUrner/Black-History-Month/docs/index.md

 # Black History Month

-A small act of defiance as the federal governmant of the US tries to erase the contributions of Black Americans -- and so many others.
+A small act of defiance as the federal government of the US tries to erase the contributions of Black Americans -- and so many others.

 I've been taking this opportunity to learn more about bits of Black history that I knew enough to search up on the web, but not enough to really say much about without some research.
 So, I've been learning some things.
 Did you know that: